DancikBalancik/Hashtag-Generator/CONTRIBUTING.md

 By participating in this project, you agree to maintain a respectful and inclusive environment for everyone.
 Please be kind and constructive in your communications and contributions.

+## API Key Storage

+API keys for LLM providers are stored only in browser localStorage and are never written to disk or committed to git.
+See `src/frontend/README_API_KEYS.md` for details.

 ## Getting Started

 1. **Fork the repository** on GitHub